JakkuAzzo/Inspire/README.md

 2. Add a service wrapper under `backend/src/services/` with graceful fallbacks.
 3. Extend `createAllServices()` so the integration is globally available.
 4. Update docs and the README to reflect new capabilities.

+## Keyless Mode

+You can run completely without API keys and still get a great experience.

+- Leave all optional keys empty
+- Set `USE_MOCK_FALLBACK=true` (recommended for CI)
+- You get: Datamuse word explorer, Piped instrumentals, static news, Picsum images/templates, built‑in meme captioning, and curated audio/text fallbacks.

 ## License